MP Estate Planning UK

 Use this two-minute checklist:

-• Are beneficiaries clear and immediate?
+• Are your beneficiaries clear and straightforward, with no competing claims?

-• Any dependants with special needs?
+• Do you have dependants with special needs or disabilities?

 For typical fees and a cost guide, see our page on costshow much does a will cost.